Zhengnan-Lai/HackChallenge/MemeMeet/backend/README.txt

     "posts": []
 }

-If the client does not provide a tag, respond with an error message "No tag name!" with status code 400.
+If the developer does not provide a tag, respond with an error message "No tag name!" with status code 400.
+If the developer creates a tag name that has been created before, respond with failure message "Repeated tag name!" with status code 400.

 3. Create a user